veit/jupyter-tutorial/docs/productive/git/workflows/branches-merge-requests.rst

 project guidelines, or the lack of unit tests, or everything looks good.
 Merge requests are there to promote and document such discussions.

-You can also execute ``git push`` on this branch after a merge request, e.g. to include fixes that arose from these discussions in this merge request.
+You can also execute ``git push`` on this branch after a merge request, for example to include fixes that arose from these discussions in this merge request.
 GitLab shows this new commit in the view of this merge request.

 .. note::
    The comments on your merge request are also written in Markdown so that you